Berlin

 Not really.
 Berlin is the most English-friendly city in Germany by far.
 Most restaurant menus are bilingual, museum signage is in English, and younger Berliners switch to English automatically.
 That said, a few words (Danke, Entschuldigung, Zahlen bitte) go a long way, especially in less touristy neighborhoods like Wedding or Lichtenberg.

-The FEX (Airport Express) train runs to Hauptbahnhof in 30 minutes and costs EUR 3.8 with an AB+C zone ticket.
-S-Bahn S9 takes 50 minutes to Alexanderplatz but is covered by a regular ABC ticket.
+The FEX (Airport Express) train runs to Hauptbahnhof in 30 minutes and costs EUR 3.8 with an ABC zone ticket.
+S-Bahn S9 takes 50 minutes to Alexanderplatz and uses the same ABC ticket, so no special fare is needed for either train option.
 Taxis cost EUR 45-60 to central Berlin.
-The airport is far south, so factor in transit time.
+The airport is located southeast of the city, so factor in transit time when planning your arrival.

 Let DAIZ plan your Berlin days